- Courses and Research Mentoring

 I also serve as a scientific advisor for WorldBeing, a nonprofit organization that collaborates with community partners to develop, implement, and evaluate well-being programs for youth in under-resourced communities in low and middle income countries.
 Over the years, I have served on the editorial boards of several academic journals, including as an Associate Editor for the Journal of Positive Psychology from 2010-2020 and a member of the editorial board for Psychological Bulletin.

 At Swarthmore, I teach courses on clinical psychology and well-being, including Psyc 018 Well-Being (which is open to all students and has no prerequisites).
 I developed PSYC 018 with the goal of increasing students' knowledge of the personal, interpersonal, and contextual factors that contribute to well-being and of the interventions, practices, policies, and everyday behaviors that can improve well-being.
 I hope that students who take this course will also leave it with increased knowledge and skills that facilitate their own well-being and their contributions to the well-being of others.
-As a member of the Swarthmore Coalition on Well-being, I am active in efforts to support well-being in the Swarthmore College community.
+I am a member of the Swarthmore Coalition on Well-being, a group of staff, students, and faculty who work together to promote well-being on campus.

 I also mentor students who are interested in research and applied work in psychology and related fields.
 I frequently teach the clinical field placement course (Psyc 90), one of the longest running community-based learning courses at the College.
-I direct the Resilience and Well-Being Lab (aka Well-Being Lab) at Swarthmore and supervise students who are conducting empirical research in the lab.
-Many of the students who work with me pursue graduate school and careers as researchers and practitioners in clinical, school, and counseling psychology and related fields.
+I direct the Resilience and Well-Being Lab (aka Well-Being Lab) and supervise students who are conducting empirical research in the lab.
+Many of the students who work with me pursue graduate school and careers as researchers and practitioners in psychology and related fields.

 Recent publications: